ucjd/Discord-GC-Lock/README.md

 How to use :

-Replace " yourtokenhere " by your Discord Token and launch it ( line 10 ), you wait 3 seconds and when you see a " Connected, command is ;l GroupChat ID ;u for unlock. " that pop up you can use it :
+Replace " yourtokenhere " by your Discord Token and launch it ( line 10 ), you wait 3 seconds and when you see a " Connected master " that pop up you can use it :

-The Command is " ;l GroupChatID "
+The Command is " ;lock GroupChatID "
-To unlock it " ;u "
+To unlock it " ;unlock "

 to take a groupchat id, just right click on the group chat and do " Copy ID " or search on google.

-example : " ;l 982665203420385281 "
+example : " ;lock 982665203420385281 "

 It will take 120 seconds to unlock because it rate limit a request.